MKS-teamninja/teamninja/_CONTRIBUTING.md

 they are satisfied they will merge your changes into upstream.
 Alternatively, they may have some requested changes.
 You should make more commits to your branch to fix these, then follow this process again from rebasing onwards.

+Note: A pull request will be immediately rejected if there are any conflicts!

 Once you get back here, make a comment requesting further review and someone will look at your code again.
 If they like it, it will get merged,